Skip to main content

 Step 1: Install Madara CLI

-You should start by installing the main tool for running Madara, the Madara CLI:
+You should start by installing the main tool for running Madara, the Madara Command Line Interface (CLI):

 git clone https://github.com/madara-alliance/madara-cli.git